2020 Jolo bombings: Aftermath

 The following day, the Islamic State – East Asia Province (also known as Abu Sayyaf) claimed responsibility for the attack.
 The government believes that Abu Sayyaf bombmaker Mundi Sawadjaan created the bombs and armed the attackers.
-The entire municipality of Sulu was placed on lockdown following the blasts.
+The entire province of Sulu was placed on lockdown following the blasts.

 On August 29, 2020, in Patikul, soldiers searching for the perpetrators of the bombings were attacked by fellow Abu Sayyaf militants.
 The gunfight resulted in the death of a Filipino soldier and the wounding of seven others; two Abu Sayyaf militants also died in the fight.

 June shootings

-On June 29, nearly two months before the bombings, four Army intelligence personnel, by-then investigating the possible presence of two female suicide bombers in Sulu province, were killed by Jolo police officers in a shooting incident, with policemen attempted to plant evidence to cover-up the incident.
+On June 29, nearly two months before the bombings, four Army intelligence personnel, by-then investigating the possible presence of two female suicide bombers in Sulu, were killed by Jolo police officers in a shooting incident, with policemen attempted to plant evidence to cover-up the incident.
 As the bombing happened in the midst of the investigation of the shooting, the military stated the incident have disrupted the intelligence operations that might have averted the bombings, and raised a possible motive that the police officers are connected with the suicide bombers.